ovh/docs/pages/platform/public-cloud/import_a_failover_ip/guide.en-gb.md

 - You host international projects.
 - You want to migrate from a Dedicated Server to a Public Cloud instance.

-Instead oy buying additional ones, you can import an Additional IP address that is linked to a different OVHcloud service.
+Instead of buying additional ones, you can import an Additional IP address that is linked to a different OVHcloud service.

 **This guide explains how to import this Additional IP into your OVHcloud Public Cloud project.**